aqjune-aws/cav25-artifact/README.md

 Here we provide the instructions to verify all proofs presented in Section 7, and to confirm that the size of the work matches the numbers we reported.
 Optionally, we provide the instructions to run the rest of non-relational proofs.

-The artifact is a docker image containing HOL Light and a fork of the s2n-bignum repository (called 'hol-bignum' in the paper for anonymity) containing the proof suite presented in the paper.
+The artifact is a docker image containing HOL Light and a clone of the s2n-bignum repository (called 'hol-bignum' in the paper for anonymity) containing the proof suite presented in the paper.
+The cloned s2n-bignum directory is a result of cloning https://github.com/awslabs/s2n-bignum and applying a patch that (1) adds constant time proofs that are not available in the mainstream yet, and (2) updating the existing equivalence checking proofs to explicitly print the equivalence theorems for artifact evaluation.
 The artifact is available on Zenodo at [10.5281/zenodo.15210623](https://doi.org/10.5281/zenodo.15210623).
 We do not require any large amount of system resources to run the artifact, we tested it on AArch64 Linux and Mac.